The Federal Sales Tax Deduction

 Paying sales tax can sting, particularly when you're purchasing a big-ticket item like an automobile.
-But for some, there may be a silver lining.
+However, there may be a silver lining.
 Sales taxes you pay during the course of the year can be a deduction against your federal income taxes, subject to certain rules.

 One of those rules is that it's an itemized deduction, so you must claim it on Schedule A when you prepare your return.
 This isn't always advantageous for everyone.

 Sales Taxes vs. State and Local Income Taxes

 You can deduct state and local income taxes at tax time or sales taxes that you paid during the year, but you can't claim both – you have to choose.
 The sales tax deduction works best for people who live in states with no income tax, or whose sales tax deduction is larger than their state income tax deduction would be.
 If your state has a significant income tax rate, you'd have tallied up a lot of sales taxes during the year to make this deduction worth your while.

 Actual Sales Tax Expenses

 You have two options for calculating your sales tax deduction should you decide to take it.
 You can use your actual sales tax expenses or the optional sales tax tables.
 The actual sales tax method is easy, at least on the surface.
 Just keep all of your receipts all year and add them up.

 Your deduction is the total amount of the sales taxes you paid.
 This method requires a tremendous amount of record-keeping, but it can result in a higher deduction.